top of page

 Fishing for guppies in Trinidad (photo: Janay Fox)

-One of many lakes in Alaska involved in an ecosystem restoration project where I study stickleback movement
+One of many lakes in Alaska comprising an ecosystem restoration project where I study stickleback movement

 bottom of page